-The value for money is reduced for the 106 policyholders who are paying contributions, due to the contribution charge.
+The value for money is reduced for the small number of policyholders who are paying contributions, due to the contribution charge.

 GAA activity and regulatory matters

 This section describes the work that the GAA has done over the year and also covers the other matters which we are required to include in our annual report.